Does Coolant Evaporate? (Coolant Loss)

 At this point, it then flows through the radiator and passes through the core.
 Here, the large surface area means air passing across it dissipates this heat into the atmosphere.

-The cooled liquid then returns to the expansion tank.
+The chilled liquid then returns to the expansion tank.
 The process continues until you switch your car off.

 You must keep an eye on your coolant levels.
-It’s sensible to check the expansion tank every month or two.
+It’s prudent to check the expansion tank every month or two.

 If coolant levels are low, the fluid must have disappeared somewhere.
-While some evaporation may be possible, it’s improbable to be the cause.
+While some evaporation may be feasible, it’s unlikely to be the cause.

 Note: as well as looking at the level, you must check it’s in good condition.
 You’ll need a whole system flush if it’s dirty, brown, or soupy.